The challenge of a waiting room

 Bring out a new item each time your child gets bored

-- If there are toys provided in the waiting room, find one that your child would enjoy.
-Alternatively get down to your child’s level and give a running commentary on everything your child does with the toys.
+- Play.
+If there are toys provided in the waiting room, find one that your child would enjoy.
+Alternatively, get down to your child’s level and give a running commentary on everything your child does with the toys.
 Children love this!

-- If there are books, get your child to read to you.
+- Read.
+If there are books, get your child to read to you.
 If they can’t read then read to them.
-If you can be animated and engaging your child will love you for it.
+It’s best to be animated and engaging – your child will love you for it.
 If you can add silly voices or sound effects, everyone else in the waiting room will be thoroughly entertained!

-- Make up a story where your child is the hero or heroine.
+- Invent a story.
+Make up a story where your child is the hero or heroine.
 Bring in the names of your child’s friends as characters in the story.
 Add in a theme if you can such as good triumphing over evil, small outwitting big, etc.

-- Make up a story with your toddler, where you start the story and you take it in turns with your child to add each subsequent line
+- Tell a story in turns.
+Make up a story with your toddler, where you start the story and you take it in turns with your child to add each subsequent line

-- Tap out the beat to a song or nursery rhyme on your leg and see if your child can guess what it is.
-Then it’s your child’s turn
+- Play ‘can you guess?’
+Tap out the beat to a song or nursery rhyme on your leg and see if your child can guess what it is.
+Afterwards, it’s your child’s turn

-- Consider teaching your child to play a game on your mobile and let them have a go.
-If you are really organised you can do a Google search for the best aps for toddlers or children, and get them installed on your android phone, iPod or iPad
+- Electronic games.
+Consider teaching your child to play a game on your mobile and let them have a go.
+If you are really organised you can do a Google search for the best apps for toddlers or children, and get them installed on your android phone, iPod or iPad

-- Play a word game such as I-spy, 20 questions – get your child to think of something and see if you can guess what it is using 20 questions where they can only answer yes or no. Or ‘I’m thinking of a word that rhymes with….’
+- Word games.
+Play a word game such as I-spy, 20 questions.
+You can get your child to think of something and see if you can guess what it is using 20 questions where they can only answer yes or no. Or ‘I’m thinking of a word that rhymes with….’
 Older children enjoy the game where they think of ‘My five favourite…’ (Celebrities, pop songs, TV programmes, teachers, friends, things to do, etc.)

-- Finger rhymes and action songs such as this little piggy, hickory dickory dock (move your fingers up and down their belly like the mouse) Round and round the garden, etc.
+- Action songs.
+Play finger rhymes and sing action songs such as this little piggy, Hickory Dickory dock (move your fingers up and down their belly like the mouse) Round and round the garden, etc.

-- Play counting games such as how many panes of glass in the window How many blue chairs?
+- Counting games.
+Play counting games such as how many panes of glass in the window How many blue chairs?
 How many babies?
 How many tiles on the ceiling?

-- If you have a pen and paper play noughts and crosses, or devise a little treasure hunt where you write or draw a list of items and your child has to spot them.
+- Pen and paper games.
+If you have a pen and paper play noughts and crosses or devise a little treasure hunt where you write or draw a list of items and your child has to spot them.